beansonli/AICTE-CarbonEmissions-2025/README.md

    3.Model training notebooks and results
 ## Trained Model Link:
-   The follewing is the google drive link to acess the model trained during these sessions. https://drive.google.com/file/d/168lXbjzt_CghgfmzLlMReyeOiL9KZK28/view?usp=sharing
+   The following is the google drive link to acess the model trained during these sessions. https://drive.google.com/file/d/168lXbjzt_CghgfmzLlMReyeOiL9KZK28/view?usp=sharing